Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: The moduli of tropical K3 surfaces and elliptic K3 surfaces

-In this section, we study the behaviour of tropical K3 surfaces parametrized in the $36$-dimensional boundary component $\mathcal{M}_{\rm K3}(a)$ of $\mathcal{M}_{\rm K3}$.
+In this chapter, we study the behavior of tropical K3 surfaces parametrized in the $36$-dimensional boundary component $\mathcal{M}_{\rm K3}(a)$ of $\mathcal{M}_{\rm K3}$.
 The boundary component ${\mathcal{M}}_{\rm K3}(a)$ parametrizes Jacobian elliptic K3 surfaces (\textit{modulo complex conjugation}).
 The tropical K3 surfaces we assign via the geometric realization map $\Phi$ are their bases with McLean metrics.
 Our main technical tool is the Weierstrass models of elliptic K3 surfaces.